o-william-white/nhm_training/index.md

-Links to other papges can be added like this [Crop Diversity](https://help.cropdiversity.ac.uk/).
+Links to other pages can be added like this [Crop Diversity](https://help.cropdiversity.ac.uk/).

 ### Using SLURM

 ### Dos and don'ts of working on an HPC
 - Be mindful of how much memory and how many CPUs you are requesting for a job.
-You can check resource usage of a job using the `sacct` SLURM command.
+You can check the resource usage of a job using the `sacct` SLURM command.
 -

 ### Gettting help